benja0x40/LittleThumb/README.md

 ================================================================================

-LittleThumb is an R package under development which provides a lightweight persistence mechanism for R objects, with the main motivation being to simplify the storage and organization of results produced during the development of analysis scripts or Rmarkdown notebooks.
+LittleThumb is an R package under development which provides a lightweight persistence mechanism for R objects, with main motivation to simplify the storage and organization of results produced during the development of analysis scripts or Rmarkdown notebooks.